isaacwen01/DH110/Assignments/A08/README.md

 ### Cognitive Walkthrough

-After making my first hi-fi prototype, I conducted cognitive walkthroughs with two classmates, where they were asked to perform a series of tasks with the prototype
+After making my first hi-fi prototype, I conducted cognitive walkthroughs with two classmates, where they were asked to perform a series of tasks with the prototype and questions that accessed the efficiency of my prototype.
+Overall, my two testers were able to easily follow the intended interaction flow, easily completing the 3 proposed tasks.
+They appreciated the minimalist and straightforward interface design and thought most pages and buttons were clearly labeled.

+However, they did point out some areas of improvement:
+1. On the “Permit & License Information” page, the tester indicated that she did not know what to click––the icon or the text.
+She assumed that the text would be clickable as well, not just the icon.
+2. The tester struggled with returning to the home page and was confused by some of the back/previous buttons.

 [>> Cognitive Walkthrough Data](https://docs.google.com/spreadsheets/d/15HXr6no3cgMHEjqRma5v7XQxy8vVqJVEQpGMI2l1gDA/edit?usp=sharing)

 [>> UT Video 1](https://drive.google.com/file/d/1Yd5SM7ljVbs4LsvQaUd9k8Y4E6J-q2FV/view?usp=sharing)